-Lead author Professor Andrew Trafford said, “This discovery is an important advance in a devastating condition which causes misery for thousands of people across the UK and beyond.
+Lead author Professor Andrew Trafford said, “This discovery is an important advance in a devastating condition that causes misery for thousands of people across the UK and beyond.
 We do have limited evidence from human trials and epidemiological studies that show Tadalafil can be effective in treating heart failure.”

-“This study provides further confirmation, adds mechanistic details and demonstrates that Tadalafil could now be a possible therapy for heart failure.
+“This study provides further confirmation, adds mechanistic details, and demonstrates that Tadalafil could now be a possible therapy for heart failure.
 It’s entirely possible that some patients taking it for erectile dysfunction have also unwittingly enjoyed a protective effect on their heart.”

 When the animals had heart failure – induced by pacemakers – which was sufficiently advanced to need treatment, the team administered the drug.
-Within a short period, the progressive worsening of the heart failure was stopped and, importantly the drug reversed the effects of heart failure.
+Within a short period, the progressive worsening of the heart failure was stopped and, importantly, the drug reversed the effects of heart failure.
 And the biological cause of breathlessness in heart failure- the inability of the heart to respond to adrenaline was almost completely reversed.

 The research team found that in heart failure, the drug altered the signaling cascade – a series of chemical reactions in the body – to restore the heart’s ability to respond to adrenaline.
 And that increases the ability of the heart to force blood around the body when working harder.

 Professor Trafford added: “This is a widely used and very safe drug with minimal side effects.
-However, we would not advise the public to treat themselves with the drug and should always speaking to their doctor if they have any concerns or questions.”
+However, we would not advise the public to treat themselves with the drug and should always be speaking to their doctor if they have any concerns or questions.”